sureshn/ansible-playground/ReadMe.md

 $ vagrant up && vagrant provision
 ```

-Once the VM's are up and running
-Run mux start tmux_profile.yml
-This will launch the provisioned 3 Vagrant VM's
+Once the VM's are up and running, install [tmuxinator](https://github.com/tmuxinator/tmuxinator) and run `mux`.
+This will connect to the provisioned 3 Vagrant VM's.

 ```